xinhangl44-blip/KubeGPU/README.md

 ### Per-GPU VRAM tracking instead of node-level totals

 The default scheduler only understands node-level resources.
 Two Pods scheduled to the same node might both pass based on total VRAM, but if each needs a card with 16 GiB and the node has two 8 GiB cards, neither actually fits.
-VRAMFit Filter checks per-card free VRAM independently.
+VRAMFit Filter checks per-card free VRAM independently and uses best-fit selection to reduce fragmentation.

 ### In-memory Reserve ledger instead of relying on `nodeInfo.Requested()`